vchatterji/angular-paste/README.md

 Use as you please.

-You need create your strategy like object below:
+You need to create your strategy object like shown below:

 ```js
 var MyStrategy = function() {